bgr001/dsa210project/README.md

 $H_A:$ The mean suicide rate in recession years is different than the mean suicide rate in non-recession years for all age groups. $\mu_{\text{rec}} \neq \mu_{\text{non-rec}}$

 Performing a two-sample t-test shows that the findings are statistically insignificant (each having a p value > .05); therefore, we fail to reject the null hypothesis.
 A snippet of these findings can be found below, while full results can be observed in the terminal output of `recession.py`.
+In the case that a recession has delayed effects on suicide data, the same analysis can be conducted with a 2-year lag on suicide data following each recession.
+The results do not change, however.
 | Age Group | Mean (Non-Recession) | Mean (Recession) | Ratio (Recession/Non-Recession) | T-statistic | p-value | Significant (p < 0.05) |
 |-----------|----------------------|------------------|---------------------------------|-------------|---------|------------------------|
 | 15-19     | 5.670014             | 6.009458         | 1.059867                        | 0.780788    | 0.437175 | False                  |